 On September 8, Niles North students received a surprise no one saw coming.
 The Pledge of Allegiance was read over the intercom during homeroom.
+For many, it was the first time hearing it since elementary or middle school.

 According to Assistant Principal Kosta Kougias, the school is simply following Illinois state law.